 fall to students in 3rd to 6th grade and in summer for students in 7th grade.

 3. Qualify based on the results of an approved individual IQ test given by a California licensed educational psychologist.
 The test must be administered during the child's 3rd grade year or afterwards and must not be more than two years old at the time or review.
 The choice of psychologist is at parent’s discretion, but the results must be reviewed at the District Office for GATE identification.
 IUSD currently accepts WISC-IV or Stanford-Binet IQ tests as qualifying measures for the GATE program.

-All IUSD traditional high schools have honors classes and Advanced Placement courses open to all students.
-Eighth grade students applying to high school Honors programs will be accepted according to academic performance and standardized achievement tests from eighth grade.
-Depending on space available at each site, GATE identification is not required for acceptance into Honors or advanced level high school classes.
+All IUSD traditional high schools have honors classes and Advanced Placement (AP) courses open to all students.
+Eighth grade students applying to high school honors programs will be accepted according to their academic performance and standardized achievement tests from eighth grade.
+Depending on space available at each site, GATE identification is not required for acceptance into honors or AP high school classes.